garyokeeffe/NSA/README.md

 ## System Architecture
 <details>

 NSA's system architecture is outlined in **Figure 1** below.
 Specifically, this project consists of an AWS API Gateway that routes inbound API calls into an AWS Lambda function, which, in turn, spins up a Dockerized Flask application to process the API request.
-This architecture was chosen to optimize for operating costs at low traffic volumes.
-We use an AWS Cloudformation Template to abstract the cloud service configuration process from the user so that delpoying (and maintaining) the API is trivial.
+This architecture was chosen to minimize operating costs at low traffic volumes.
+We use an AWS Cloudformation Template to automate cloud service orchestration so that delpoying (and maintaining) the API is trivial.

 <p align="center">
   <img src="https://github.com/garyokeeffe/NSA/blob/main/resources/NostrServerlessAPI.png?raw=true"><br>